 At the opposite end of the scale Wantoks working in the retail sector also have an obligation.
 Basically they are expected are expected to provide goods at large discounts, or even free, to their Wantoks…

 Little wonder then that the Chinese have been so successful in small retail in PNG.
 They staff the till with family members and guard it’s contents carefully

-Here is the link to an excellent paper by Bui Mana.
-The paper eloquently describes the overall situation with wantoks and wantokism in Papua New Guinea.
+Here is the link to a paper by Bui Mana.
+The paper eloquently describes the overall situation with wantoks and wantokism in PNG.
+While here is another excellent paper written by Grant Walton and David Jackson that details the wantok system in Papua New Guinea.